gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 Once your access is approved, you can connect Insights to your repositories and configure settings for your organization.

-Currently, Insights supports connections with **GitHub only**.
-Support for GitLab, Bitbucket, Azure DevOps, and Jira Cloud is coming soon.
+Currently, Insights supports connections with GitHub, GitLab and Jira Cloud.
+Support for Bitbucket and Azure DevOps is coming soon.

 ---